Shard polytopes: Shard polytopes

 \subsection{Quotientopes from shard polytopes}

 We now construct polytopal realizations of quotient fans in the same spirit as in \cref{subsec:MinkowskiSumAssociahedra}, but using shard polytopes rather than associahedra as elementary summands.
-The following statement immediately follows from \cref{prop:shardPolytopeFan}.
+The following statement, announced in \cref{coro:main3}, immediately follows from \cref{prop:shardPolytopeFan}.

 \begin{corollary} For any arc ideal~$\arcs \subseteq \arcs_n$, the quotient fan~$\Fan_\arcs$ is the normal fan of the Minkowski sum~$\shardPolytope[\arcs] \eqdef \sum_{\arc \in \arcs} \shardPolytope$ of the shard polytopes~$\shardPolytope$ of all~arcs~${\arc \in \arcs}$. \end{corollary}